Life of Auto Raja Interview

 Going through the journey called life, we have taken many things for granted.
 Not many of us turn towards God to thank him for what he has provided us with.
 Somewhere in the midst of the desire to live a comfortable life we have lost compassion and humanity in between.
 Not many of us consider the world a part of our own family and existence.
 In this world driven by self-growth, there are near to no people who live for the others.

 New Indian Statement Team stumbled upon this magnanimous personality, whose life touched us and inspired us throughout.
 We found out about the New Ark Mission of India, and the founder of the mission, Auto Raja by serendipity.
-We were deeply touched and inspired by his life and work, and were surprised at how many people still have no idea about the noble work done by Auto Raja.
+Our team was deeply touched and inspired by his life and work, and were surprised at how many people still have no idea about the noble work done by Auto Raja.
 We would love you all to know the man who has given humanity a new definition.
-We are more than just honored,and we want you all to know his story, and also learn a lot from him through these digital pages.
+As we are more than just honored, we want you all to know his story, and also learn a lot from him through these digital pages.

 1. Your real name is Thomas Raja.
 How did you come to be known as Auto Raja?